About Dustin Tigner

 Webnovie was meant to be an open-source, self-hosted solution for publishing web serials that provided a great reading experience.

 I accomplished most of what I wanted to, but then—due to the pandemic—I lost my income.
 So the code is 90% done and no longer fits my future plans.
 I was, however, able to use some of the styles on this website.
-Check out Dungeon Runner and click the free chapters.
+Check out Dungeon Runner and click the sample chapters.

 That’s it!
 That’s me in a nutshell.
 If I accomplish anything noteworthy, I’ll add it to this page.
 If you’ve read this far, I’m flattered.
 I hope you found it interesting!
 Make sure you subscribe to my newsletter or say hello. :)